-Prerequisite: Admission to the Associate Degree Nursing Program

-Corequisite: NURS 103 Note: Graded only
+Prerequisite: Admission to the Associate Degree Nursing Program Corequisite: NURS 103

-Theoretical concepts of nursing fundamentals and basic medical-surgical nursing.
+This course focuses on theoretical concepts of nursing fundamentals and basic medical-surgical nursing.
 Concepts related to delegation, resource, and time management are introduced.
 Students apply therapeutic communication techniques when utilizing the nursing process, critical thinking, and evidence based interventions in the care of clients in the clinical setting.
 Students provide care to chronic stable medical-surgical adult clients with expected or predictable outcomes.